chiweitw/solidity-test-wrapped-ether/README.md

 ## Review Guide

-If you wish to review the project, please check the contract code in `/src/WrappedEther.sol` and the test code in `/test/WrappedEther.t.sol`.
+Please check the contract code in `/src/WrappedEther.sol` and the test code in `/test/WrappedEther.t.sol`.

 ## Getting Started